-In modern times, the use of cosmetics (makeup) is not limited to females, or to being applied only to the face (non-facial scars or birthmarks are sometimes covered), or used only by adults (teenagers sometimes use them to cover the effects of acne).
+In modern times, the use of cosmetics is not limited to females, or to being applied only to the face (non-facial scars or birthmarks are sometimes covered), or used only by adults (teenagers sometimes use them to cover the effects of acne).

 Without a doubt, makeup has been a hotly debated, and many times divisive, topic among churches and fellowships.
 Some women have even been ejected from church services (and told never to come back) because they dared to wear cosmetics.
-Discussions centering on whether the use of makeup, which is not clearly delineated in Scripture, are acceptable or not (a sin) have raged for quite a while.
+Discussions over whether or not God approves of it have raged for years.

 "During the past several generations some of the strongest debate among fundamentalists and evangelicals (regarding sin) has centered around questionable practices . . .
 Some of the key issues have been drinking alcoholic beverages, smoking, card playing, wearing makeup . . ."
 (MacArthur New Testament Commentary on 1Corinthians).

 It should be noted that English words such as "makeup" or "lipstick" are not found in Scripture.
 Direct references to the use of cosmetics are somewhat rare in the Old Testament, occurring only four times (2Kings 9:30, Isaiah 3:14 - 16, Jeremiah 4:30 and Ezekiel 23:40).
-The first Biblical reference involves former Israelite Queen Jezebel "painting her face" (applying makeup) in order to try to win the favor of Jehu, the newly anointed king of Israel (2Kings 9:1 - 6, 30).
+The first Biblical reference involves former Israelite Queen Jezebel "painting her face" in order to try to win the favor of Jehu, the newly anointed king of Israel (2Kings 9:1 - 6, 30).
 Her attempt to win favor, however, failed miserably (verses 32 - 37).

 We need look no further than the creation of man for a guiding principle regarding whether or not it is a sin to wear makeup.